 Is the Hague Convention applicable?

 The Hague Trust Convention is a multilateral treaty developed by the Hague Conference on Private International Law on the Law Applicable to Trusts.
-The Convention aims to harmonise not only the municipal law definitions of a trust, but also the Conflict rules for resolving problems in the choice of the lex causae.
+The Convention aims to harmonize not only the municipal law definitions of a trust but also the Conflict rules for resolving problems in the choice of the lex causae.

 - Protection from creditors

 Is there an exclusion of the statute of Elizabeth laws?